How did a prior school teacher, school counselor, and university professor end up being a full-time blogger?

 Hi, I’m Tawna, the face and writer behind ‘it started with a blog.’

-I am a mom to two grown boys, a grammy to the best little buddy ever (and a grandbaby girl coming in August), and a happy wife of 29 years.
+I am a mom to two grown boys, a Grammy to two little angels, and a happy wife of 32 years.

 I can honestly tell you that I never would have guessed starting a blog would have been in my future, although I have been called a ‘free spirit’ many times by my family and friends!

 Over the years I have been a teacher (elementary, middle school, and high school), school counselor, college and career consultant, university administrator and instructor, realtor, real estate appraiser, and commercial insurance representative (all before I started a blog.)

 Oh, and I was also a top Senior Sales Director with Mary Kay Cosmetics, earning my first car in 8 months (the red Pontiac Grand Am at that time), and the prestigious, well-known pink Cadillac as a “Super Achiever Director’ within 18 months of starting my business.

 I am sharing my journey with you because I want you to know it is possible for YOU to take control of your future!

 The hardest part of starting a business (and your blog) is actually getting started.

 The next hardest part is knowing what to do after you make the commitment to start.
-(That’s why I created a step-by-step plan to make it simple for you to start your own blog!)
+(Which is why I created a step-by-step plan to make it simple for you to start your own blog!)

 I was currently staying home with our boys and working on my master’s degree before they started Kindergarten, and as soon as I tried the products I became intrigued with the business model.
 It was soon thereafter that I jumped into the business opportunity.